OfficeDev/VBA-content/VBA/Excel-VBA/articles/application-goto-method-excel.md

 This method differs from the **[Select](range-select-method-excel.md)** method in the following ways:

-- If you specify a range on a sheet that?s not on top, Microsoft Excel will switch to that sheet before selecting.
-(If you use **Select** with a range on a sheet that?s not on top, the range will be selected but the sheet won?t be activated).
+- If you specify a range on a sheet that's not on top, Microsoft Excel will switch to that sheet before selecting.
+(If you use **Select** with a range on a sheet that's not on top, the range will be selected but the sheet won't be activated).

 - This method has a **_Scroll_** argument that lets you scroll through the destination window.